jamestharpe/gas-pump-xstate-tutorial/readme.md

 #### 3. Define transitions between states

-To get from one state to another, we define transition events:
+To get from one state to another, we define transition events by adding "on" to each state, then specifying an event name and target state in the format `EVENT_NAME: "targetState"`:

 ```typescript
 export const linear = Machine({